Did You Know That Driving Could Be Causing Your Back Pain?

 This causes them to weaken which is bad news because our backs rely on them to:

-So when they weaken we lose these qualities and our spines become less protected, lose flexibility and experience more pain.
+So when they weaken we lose these qualities and our back becomes less protected, loses flexibility, and experiences more pressure and subsequently more pain.

-Secondly when you are sat down at the wheel the muscles that your back relies on for support (such as the core, hamstrings, glutes, groin and abdominal muscles) remain inactive.
+And secondly, when you are sat behind the wheel the muscles that your back relies on for support (such as your core, hamstrings, glutes, groin and abdominal muscles) remain inactive.

-This inactivity weakens them making them tighter, more painful and unable to offer the amount of support and protection that your back needs.
+This inactivity weakens them making them tighter and unable to offer the amount of support and protection that your back needs.

-And this only increases the pressure and strain on your lower back.
+Which only increases the pressure and strain on your lower back further.

-It can also cause muscle imbalances to develop which can pull your spine out of alignment and give you postural problems too.
+And it can also cause muscle imbalances to develop, which can pull your spine out of alignment and give you postural problems too.

-So your back ends up under increasing strain from both of these things which is when it starts to get angry!
+So your back ends up under increasing strain from both of these things, which is why it starts to get angry!

-While sitting down for a few hours is bad for your back, doing it while driving is far, far worse.
+While sitting down for a few hours is bad enough for your back, doing it while driving is even worse.

-And the reason for this is the vibrations you get from the vehicle while you sit.
+And the reason for this is the vibrations you get from the vehicle while you sit behind the wheel.

-These constant vibrations are absorbed by your whole body as you drive and can wreak havoc on your health.
+As these vibrations are being constantly absorbed by your whole body and can wreak havoc on your health.

 And they increase the pressure on your already compressed discs making the problems in your back even worse.

-To imagine the effects these whole body vibrations have on you think about how you feel when using things with similar vibrations such as pneumatic drills.
+To imagine the effects that whole body vibrations have on you, think about how your body feels after using things with similar vibrations such as pneumatic drills.

-Well it's the same thing when you are driving and this can really harm your body if it is exposed to these vibrations for a few hours or more every day.
+Well it's the same thing when you are driving and this can really harm your body if it gets exposed to these vibrations for a couple of hours or more every day.

 So watch out for those vibrations!

-The set up of your vehicle and the way you sit inside it can also have a big influence over whether you experience back pain or not when driving.
+The set up of your vehicle and the way you sit inside it also has a big influence over whether you experience back pain or not when driving.

-For example many vehicles come with seats that don't fit the driver driving them, which forces them into an unhealthy posture that puts pressure on their back.
+For example, many vehicles come with seats that don't fit the driver driving them, which forces them into an unhealthy posture that puts pressure on their back.

 Added to that many people don't know how to sit correctly when driving to keep their backs healthy.

-So the following things all have an impact:
+So the following things will all have an impact:

-Get these things wrong and you are adding more pressure and strain onto your lower back.
+Get these things wrong and you are only adding more pressure and strain onto your lower back.

-Back Pain From Driving Is More Of A Risk For Those That Do It For A Living
+Back Pain From Driving Is More Common For Those That Do It For A Living

 Now that statement probably sounds pretty obvious right?
 But it's a fact nevertheless.

-A review of 25 of them found that professional drivers exposed to whole body vibrations were four times more likely to develop lower back pain than office workers despite sitting for the same length of time every day.
+One review of 25 studies found that professional drivers exposed to whole body vibrations were four times more likely to develop lower back pain than office workers, despite both sitting for the same length of time every day.

-And while this is worrying news for car and taxi drivers it can be far worse for HGV, truck and bus drivers.
+And while this is worrying news for car and taxi drivers it's far worse for HGV, truck, and bus drivers.

-This is because they are exposed to much higher levels of these damaging vibrations and often in vehicles that lack the right suspension, seating and protection.
+Because they are exposed to much higher levels of damaging whole body vibrations and often in vehicles that lack the right suspension, supportive seating, and protection.